Burning some materials creates smoke that can affect your health. That’s why we get involved with backyard burning and waste fires.

 There are lots of ways you can dispose of your waste without burning it.
 You can:

-- mulch larger branches and add to your garden as soil conditioner
+- Mulch larger branches (up to 30cm in diameter) using a chipper or shredder and add to your garden as a soil conditioner.

-- register any waste that may be of use to others on the waste exchange website: www.nothrow.co.nz
+- Waste that may be of use to someone else can be registered on the waste exchange website: www.nothrow.co.nz

 Backyard burning is usually a seasonal problem that gets worse during spring and autumn.
 In spring and autumn more people get into their gardens and burn unwanted garden waste.
 Just prior to summer people often try to get a burn in before possible fire bans.
 When a fire ban is in force, contact your local District Council for information before you light an outdoor fire.